The Frick Reframed

 Rarely Displayed Works of Fine and Decorative Arts

 At Frick Madison all fourteen paintings of Fragonard’s Progress of Love series will be displayed together for the first time in the Frick’s history, including three panels that have been in storage much of the time since Mr. Frick purchased the set for his home in 1915.
 The series will be displayed to reflect its history, as it was created during two distinct campaigns, twenty years apart.
 The initial four canvases (1771–72) will be shown in a gallery adjacent to a room that displays the later ten canvases (ca. 1790–91), a temporary arrangement that has never been possible in the Frick mansion.
-The installation will focus renewed attention on less familiar areas of the collection, including two sixteenth-century Mughal carpets, one of which is an especially rare and remarkable example.
+The installation will focus renewed attention on less familiar areas of the collection, including two seventeenth-century Mughal carpets, one of which is an especially rare and remarkable example.
 Removed from the mansion’s domestic setting and thereby freed of the reminder of their practical function, these carpets will be hung on the walls like paintings, a display in keeping with their status as works of art of the highest quality.
 In the same manner, the installation will feature display areas and rooms dedicated by medium to significant works of French furniture, Asian and European porcelain, Renaissance bronze figures, portrait medals, French enamels, and important European clocks.
 This mode of presentation will offer fresh insights into the breadth of decorative arts acquired by Henry Clay Frick and subsequent acquisitions made by the museum’s Trustees.

 The Frick Reframed in an Unexpected Setting